Please contact us for more artworks by this artist

 Take a tour of the Stedelijk Museum Amsterdam's 2017 exhibition of sculptures and paintings by Jean Dubuffet, and learn more about the Artist's tremendous body of work.

-Landau Fine Art is proud to present exceptional original works by Dubuffet at TEFAF Maastricht beginning March 16, 2019.
+Landau Fine Art is proud to exhibit exceptional original works by the artist.

 "I feel that beauty is merely an accidental and very specious convention.
 I feel that the things which are reputed to be ugly are so reputed without reason, and are no less beautiful than the things reputed to be beautiful."